BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/dataset2_brightfield.md

 The image scaling seems to be wrong.
 In the image tab change the pixel size to the right value (0.353 µm?).

 ## Color Deconvolution
-When importing a brightfield image, QuPath automatically separates the colors into individual channels ("color deconvolution").
+Colored images come with a red, green, blue intensity value for each pixel.
+There are different method to digitally separate the three stains.
 Giving the information of `H-DAB` while importing the images to QuPath, we passed on the information of which colors we expect in the images.
+QuPath then automatically separates the colors into individual channels ("color deconvolution") while importing.
 You can read more about color deconvolution in QuPath in the documentation: https://qupath.readthedocs.io/en/0.3/docs/tutorials/separating_stains.html

+Under `View > Brightness/Contrast` one can see that QuPath automatically separates the channels using different methods.
+Hematoxylin, DAB, Residual are the 3 resulting channels from color deconvolution, giving the information that we expect colors to follow an H-DAB color scheme.

 Let's inspect the single channels after the automatic color deconvolution:
 - Hematoxylin
 - DAB
 - Residual

 Under `View > Brightness/Contrast` adjust each channel.
 Use `show grayscale` and `invert background` to get a fluorescence-like image.
+We aim for seeing the signal of the blue nuclei in one channel, the signal of the brown/red dots in another channel.

 With `View > Show channel viewer` you can inspect the channels in a montage view:
 ![](images/screenshot_channel_viewer_original.png?raw=true "Screenshot")

-We now try to improve the color deconvolution.
+The automated color separation is quite good.
+We can still try to improve the color deconvolution.
 For this:
 -	Draw a rectangle covering a smaller area with cells, dots and background
 -	Run `Analyze > Preprocessing > Estimate stain vectors`
 -	Click `Yes` confirming the new modal RGB values as background values.